-If you’re considering relocating to Clearwater, there’s a lot of information you should consider beforehand.
-As the top-rated property management company in the area, we have a breadth of knowledge on this.
+If you’re considering relocating to this area, there’s a lot of information you should consider beforehand.
+As the top-rated property management company in Clearwater, we have a breadth of knowledge on this.
 In this article, we’ll cover general information about the city and the pros and cons of moving here.

 Clearwater is a city with an estimated population of 116,000 people.
 It’s located in Pinellas County, Florida.
 Employment is growing steadily in Clearwater.
 The most common industries include Sales, Service, Business, Office, and Science.

 There are many educational opportunities in the vicinity of Clearwater.
 These include the Clearwater High School, St. Petersburg College, Ultimate Medical Academy, and Clearwater Christian College.

 The Clearwater area saw a significant population increase after the Federal Armed Occupation Act of 1842.
 This Act offered 160 acres of land to anyone who would bear arms and make use of the given land.
 During World War II, Clearwater was an important training base for U.S. troops.

 The Main Pros & Cons of Moving to Clearwater